mezanno/mezanno.github.io/README.md

 The project will run from Fall 2024 to Summer 2026 and is currently in its early stages.

-Our first action consists in organizing a seminar on *Collaboratif Annotation and IIIF" at the French National Library (BnF), on Jan.
+Our first action consists in organizing a seminar on *"Collaboratif Annotation and IIIF"* at the French National Library (BnF), on Jan.
 24, 2025.
 It's preliminary program is available below.

 *— Mezanno Team: N. Abadie (IGN), E. Carlinet (EPITA), J. Chazalon (EPITA), P. Cristofoli (EHESS), B. Dumenieu (EHESS), J.-P. Moreux (BnF), J. Perret (IGN)*